xpipe-io/xpipe-io.github.io/docs/connections/stream-connections.md

 a file store can be used in input and output mode in case it the correct permissions.
 Other data stores, such as command stores, allow you to set the data flow manually.
-That way you can specify how command should be treated as X-Pipe does not know whether the command will work with input, output, or both.
+That way you can specify how command should be treated as XPipe does not know whether the command will work with input, output, or both.

 ## Command connections